Mediterranean Diet – What It is, It’s History and Benefit

 When you think of home-cooked meals, you probably aren’t thinking of the same meals that the Mediterranean diet includes.

-The Mediterranean diet is based on an entire region of countries as opposed to one cuisine.
-Generally, the diet consists of whole grains, dried beans, a huge range of vegetables and fruits, and legumes.
+The Mediterranean diet is based on an entire region of countries rather than one cuisine.
+It generally consists of whole grains, dried beans, a wide range of vegetables and fruits, and legumes.

 Small amounts of red meat are eaten, but some people don’t even bother with that.

-If you’re interested in learning more about the Mediterranean diet and how it can help you on track to a much healthier lifestyle, then this featured guide is just for you.
+If you’re interested in learning more about the Mediterranean diet and how it can help you achieve a much healthier lifestyle, then this featured guide is just for you.

-It’s a personal guide through the Mediterranean diet and will help you get started and teach you some general health tips.
+It’s a personal guide to the Mediterranean diet.
+It will help you get started and teach you some general health tips.

 What Is The Mediterranean Diet?

 The Mediterranean is a hugely popular holiday destination, probably because it’s also one of the most beautiful places in the world.
-Rich history, culture, and wonderful weather – it’s no wonder people flock here in their hundreds and thousands every single year.
+Rich history, culture, and wonderful weather – it’s no wonder people flock here in their hundreds and thousands yearly.

-The cuisine is also one of the reasons people enjoy a visit to this part of the world.
-Not only one of the healthiest diets, Mediterranean cuisine is also one of the tastiest.
+Mediterranean cuisine is also one of the reasons people enjoy a visit to this part of the world.
+Not only is it one of the healthiest diets, but it is also one of the tastiest.
 A mixture of European, Asian, and North African flavors can make tasty meals.

-Research has proven that this diet is one of the healthiest, so it’s sometimes a shock to learn that it can taste really good.
-Even with so many countries playing a part in influencing the Mediterranean diet, they all have things in common which is why it’s an interesting diet to consider.
+Research has proven that this diet is one of the healthiest, so it’s sometimes a shock to learn that it can taste delicious.
+Even though so many countries influence the Mediterranean diet, they all have things in common, which is why it’s an exciting diet.

 It’s not only the food.
 The attitude towards food is very different in the Mediterranean compared to the rest of the world.
-Much of this is down to cultural differences and how they lead their lifestyles compared with America.
+Much of this concerns cultural differences and how they lead their lifestyles compared with America.

-Vegetables in spring, tomatoes, cantaloupes, eggplants, and watermelons in the summer!
+Vegetables are in spring, and tomatoes, cantaloupes, eggplants, and watermelons are in the summer!
 All fresh and seasonal vegetables and fruits.

 After summer, they work on wine pressing and olive harvests.
-You’ll discover in this guide how all this plays a part in following the Mediterranean diet.
+This guide will explain how all this contributes to following the Mediterranean diet.

 In the USA and other parts of the world, where food is more processed and travels hundreds of miles before it’s put up for sale, they suffer from what can only be described as dull-looking food.
 In the Mediterranean, outdoor markets are exceptionally vibrant and colorful.